drekka/Alchemic/README.md

 // Swift
 func myMethod() {
 let myObj = ... // create the object.
-AcSet(myObj, inBuilderWith:AcName("abc"))
+AcSetReference(myObj, inBuilderWith:AcName("abc"))
 }
 ```

-Alchemic will locate the matching builder for the criteria passed as arguments after the object and set the object as it's value. __ACName__ is most useful when setting values as __AcSet__ expects there to be only one builder found by the passed crtieria.
-If zero or more than one builder is returned, __AcSet__ will throw an error.
+Alchemic will locate the matching builder for the criteria passed as arguments after the object and set the object as it's value. __ACName__ is most useful when setting values as __AcSetReference__ expects there to be only one builder found by the passed crtieria.
+If zero or more than one builder is returned, __AcSetReference__ will throw an error.

 *Note: that setting a new object for a builder does not effect any previously injected references to the old object.
 Only injections done after setting the object will receive it.*